 What is a Personality Disorder?

-Typically, a person’s personality stays the same throughout their life.
+Typically, a person’s personality stays the same throughout his or her life.
 A personality disorder is a long-term way of thinking, feeling, and behaving that veers off significantly from the expectations of society.
 This causes distress or problems with functioning and lasts over time.

-This pattern of behavior usually begins in late teens or early adulthood.
-Personality disorders can last a long time without treatment.
-They affect at least two of these areas:
+People usually start showing signs of a personality disorder in their late teens or early adulthood.
+These disorders can affect people for a long time if they go without treatment.
+Personality disorders affect the way people are able to do at least two of the following things:

 How Common Are Personality Disorders?

 Among severe mental disorders, personality disorders are the most common.
-Often, they occur alongside mental illnesses like substance use disorders, mood disorders (depression or bipolar disorder), and anxiety disorders.
-About 10% to 13% of the world’s population have some form of personality disorder.
+Often, personality disorders occur alongside substance use disorders, anxiety disorders, and/or mood disorders (i.e. depression or bipolar disorder).
+Personality disorders and substance abuse, in particular, often co-occur.

 Gender and Personality Disorders

 Some personality disorders are more common in women than in men.
-These are borderline personality disorder and histrionic personality disorder.
-However, antisocial personality disorder and obsessive-compulsive personality disorder are more common in men.
+Examples of such personality disorders include borderline personality disorder (BPD) and histrionic personality disorder.
+However, antisocial personality disorder (ASPD) and obsessive-compulsive personality disorder (OCPD) are more common in men.

 Personality Disorders and Substance Abuse